dperson/smokeping/README.md

                     possible arg: "[timezone]" - zoneinfo timezone for container -w          Wipe the targets clean

-    The 'command' (if provided and valid) will be run instead of nginx
+    The 'command' (if provided and valid) will be run instead of smokeping

 ## Examples